What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 2. Comparison Posts

 One of my favorite types of affiliate content is the comparison post.
-This is when you take two services or products that do a similar thing and compare them side by side.
+This type of content compares two services or products that do a similar thing.

 You can find lots of examples of this type of content on my blog, including:

-The great thing about this type of post is that it doesn’t matter to you, the affiliate marketer, which option your reader chooses.
-You’ll get commission either way.
-That means you can be totally honest about the pros and cons of each option, creating a really valuable and helpful piece of content that helps readers figure out the right solution for them.
+The great thing about this post type is that it doesn’t matter to you, the affiliate marketer, which option your reader chooses.
+You’ll get a commission either way.
+That means you can be honest about the pros and cons of each option, creating a really valuable and helpful piece of content that helps readers figure out the right solution for them.

 Like regular reviews, comparison posts are great for search engine traffic.
-People who are trying to decide between two options will often head to Google and type in something like bluehost vs dreamhost.
+People trying to decide between two options often head to Google and type in something like Bluehost vs. Dreamhost.

 3. Gift Guides

-Another type of affiliate content that you’ll see on many popular websites—especially around the holidays—is the gift guide.
-This blog post brings together lots of products, often on Amazon, with an affiliate link for each.
+Another type of affiliate content you’ll see on many popular websites—especially around the holidays—is the gift guide.
+This blog post brings together many products, often on Amazon, with an affiliate link for each.

-Your gift guide can relate to your niche directly (e.g. “59 Gifts for Writers That Are Way Better Than a Boring Old Notebook” on The Write Life’s blog).
-Alternatively, it can be indirectly related: for instance, a blog about productivity for busy parents might publish a guide along the lines of “Get Your Gift Shopping Done in a Quarter of the Time: X Perfect Gift Ideas for Everyone in Your Life”.
+Your gift guide can relate to your niche directly (e.g., “59 Gifts for Writers That Are Way Better Than a Boring Old Notebook” on The Write Life’s blog).
+Alternatively, it can be indirectly related: for instance, a blog about productivity for busy parents might publish a guide like “Get Your Gift Shopping Done in a Quarter of the Time: X Perfect Gift Ideas for Everyone in Your Life.”

 4. Resource Lists

 Sometimes, readers don’t know the names of the products or services that might be helpful solutions to their problems.
 That’s when resource guides come in.
-This type of blog post rounds up a number of useful resources in a particular category.
+This type of blog post rounds up several useful resources in a particular category.

 Resource guides can focus on just one thing, like my post 11 Best Website Builders for Bloggers and Business Owners (Easy to Use).
-Or, they can offer a range of different types of product or service under a broader category, like my post 50+ Best Blogging Tools for Better Marketing, SEO, Writing, Research and Growth or my frequently updated compilation of the best blogging resources.
+Or, they can offer a range of different types of products or services under a broader category, like my post 50+ Best Blogging Tools for Better Marketing, SEO, Writing, Research and Growth or my frequently updated compilation of the best blogging resources.

 Need Catchy Blog Title Ideas?